MatchuPitchu/javascript-summary/01_basics-concepts.md

 ## Meta-Programming

-- introduced feature are more about code quality, less about user interaction
+- introduced features are more about code quality, less about user interaction
+- can be helpful especially for library authors

 ### Symbols